thepiyushgoyal/Road-Accident-Dashboard/README.md

 - Add **predictive analytics** for forecasting accident trends.
 - Enable **downloadable reports** directly from the dashboard.

-## 📄 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributions
 Contributions are welcome!
 Here's how you can help:
 - Submit a pull request for feature enhancements or fixes.
 - Open an issue to report bugs or suggest ideas for improvement.

 ## 🌟 Acknowledgments
-- Thanks to [Data Source Provider] for the dataset.
 - Inspiration from the data visualization and analytics community for best practices and design ideas.

----

-**Feel free to fork this repository, explore the dashboard, and suggest improvements.
-Happy analyzing!**